dirtmaxim/kabr/index.markdown

 ![](assets/images/introduction.jpg)

-## Abstract
+## Overview

+JUST THOUGHT OF SOMETHING FOR THE SINGLE-BIND REVIEW PROCESS: WE'LL NEED TO AVOID COLLECTING INFORMATION ABOUT THE PEOPLE DOWNLOADING THE DATA.

 _We present a novel high-quality dataset for animal behavior recognition from drone videos.
 The dataset is focused on Kenyan wildlife and contains behaviors of giraffes, plains zebras, and Grevy's zebras.

+The video that was curated to form the dataset was collected by flying drones over animals at the Mpala Research Centre in Kenya.
+(GIVE PERMITS AND SUCH AND HOW WE FOLLOWED PROTOCOL), providing almost XX hours, high-quality footage of animals' natural behaviors.
+These were processed to form what we refer to as "mini-scenes" (GIVE A DEFINITION AND JUSTIFICATION, BUT THEN REFER TO THE PAPER)

+Annotation process and what behaviors it produced

+Significance of the data set:  in situ imaging by drones

+Outline of the rest (much of what you have):

+.
+Miniscene examples.
+REVIEW TO MAKE SURE THE COMPLEXITY OF THE ORIGINAL VIDEO AND THE SIMPLICITY OF THE MINI-SCENES IS CLEAR.
+GET THESE AS CLOSE TO THE TOP OF THE PAGE AS POSSIBLE.

+.
+System diagram

+.
+Behavior distribution

+.
+Result summary

+.
+Code / weights and tools.
+REMEMBER THE FAIR PRINCIPLES

+USE WHAT'S HERE TO FILL IN MORE ABOVE:

 The dataset consists of more than 10 hours of annotated videos, and it includes eight different classes, encompassing seven types of animal behavior and an additional category for occluded instances.
 In the annotation process for this dataset, a team of 10 people was involved, with an expert zoologist overseeing the process.
 Each behavior was labeled based on its distinctive features, using a standardized set of criteria to ensure consistency and accuracy across the annotations.
-The dataset was collected using drones that flew over the animals in the Mpala Research Centre in Kenya, providing high-quality video footage of the animal's natural behaviors.
 We believe that this dataset will be a valuable resource for researchers working on animal behavior recognition, as it provides a diverse and high-quality set of annotated videos that can be used for evaluating deep learning models.
 Additionally, the dataset can be used to study the behavior patterns of Kenyan animals and can help to inform conservation efforts and wildlife management strategies.
 We provide a detailed description of the dataset and its annotation process, along with some initial experiments on the dataset using conventional deep learning models.
 The results demonstrate the effectiveness of the dataset for animal behavior recognition and highlight the potential for further research in this area._

 ---

 ## Mini-Scenes

+THIS SHOULD BE IN THE PAPER, NOT HERE.
+JUST A BIT OF IT SHOULD BE ABOVE.

 Our approach to extracting animal tracks from drone videos is a method that we refer to as **mini-scenes** extraction.
 This technique involves using object detection and tracking methods to simulate the camera being perfectly aligned with each individual animal in the frame.
 By using mini-scenes, we are able to compensate for any drone movements and provide a stable, zoomed-in representation of the animal's behavior.
 This approach allows for accurate tracking of individual animals within a group, making it particularly useful for studying social dynamics among animals.